-I can’t tell you how many times I have performed an audit and found silly errors like grammatical errors within the content, spelling errors, and other major issues.
+I can’t tell you how many times I have performed an audit and found silly errors like grammatical errors, spelling errors, and other significant issues.

 Be sure to proofread your content before posting.
-This will save a lot of editing work in the future, when you have situations that result in the SEO having to perform a lot of the editing.
+This will save a lot of editing work in the future when you have situations that result in the SEO professional having to perform a lot of the editing.

 32. Have Images on the Site Been Optimized?

-Image optimizations include things like keyword phrases in the file name, image size, image load time, and making sure that images are optimized for Google image search.
+Image optimizations include keyword phrases in the file name, image size, image load time, and making sure that images are optimized for Google image search.

 Image size should match or otherwise appear to complement the design of your site.

-You wouldn’t include images that are completely irrelevant if you were doing marketing correctly, right?
+You wouldn’t include images that are entirely irrelevant if you were doing marketing correctly, right?